sedoo/SedooCatalogueScriptsExemples/README.md

 # SedooCatalogueScriptsExemples
-Examples to connect to SEDOO Catalogues
+Examples of scripts to connect to SEDOO Catalogues